linkedin/transport/README.md

-# Standard UDFs
+# Transportable UDFs

-**Standard UDFs** is an API and framework for writing user-defined functions (UDFs) that can run across many engines, such as Spark, Hive, Presto, and process different data formats such as Avro, ORC, etc. Developers can use the API to implement their UDF logic once as a "Standard UDF", and the framework takes care of translating the Standard UDF to a native UDF for a specific engine or format.
-Currently, Standard UDFs support producing engine-artifacts for Spark, Hive, and Presto, and format-artifacts for Avro.
+**Transportable UDFs** is an API and framework for writing user-defined functions (UDFs) that can run across many engines, such as Spark, Hive, Presto, and process different data formats such as Avro, ORC, etc. Developers can use the API to implement their UDF logic once as a "Transportable UDF", and the framework takes care of translating the Transportable UDF to a native UDF for a specific engine or format.
+Currently, Transportable UDFs support producing engine-artifacts for Spark, Hive, and Presto, and format-artifacts for Avro.
 Translated UDFs seem to the target engine as if they were written in that engine's native API in the first place.

 ## Example
-This is an example of what it takes to define a Standard UDF.
+This is an example of what it takes to define a Transportable UDF.
 It is simple and quite self-explanatory.

 ```java